 Theoretical Implications

 Theories help to structure research and help with future studies.
 The theory from Tinto’s Retention Model of Motivation is used for research on student retention.
 A research study conducted by Tinto (2017) discussed that students want to persist.
-Tinto had three facets which are goals, motivation, and persistence.
+Tinto had three facets: goals, motivation, and persistence.
 Tinto’s theory was used as a framework for the study and to develop the research questions.
 The findings within the research study substantiated the theory through thematic analysis.

 The results of the study aligned with the three facets of the Tinto’s theory by detailing the contributions of African American faculty and peers on African American alumni goal setting, self-motivation, and ongoing persistence at PWI.
 The theory was validated because it was used in other empirical research involving retention by gaining an understanding of the phenomenon, and by correlating the themes to each of the three facets of Tinto’s Retention Model of Motivation.